belgif/thematic/URI/iceg_uri_standard_draft.md

 The standard defines the minimal requirements  to which the authorities should comply in order to disclose resources in a uniform manner via the web.
 In addition, this document describes how ‘Uniform Resource Identifiers’ (URIs) should be defined in order to identify these resources in a persistent way.
 This enables back-office systems to evolve while the URI remains stable.

 This document also applies to data disclosed via services, but does not necessarily apply to the services themselves, given that persistence for services is hard to realise and it is inefficient.

 All persistent URIs must be formed according the following pattern:
 ```
 http(s)://{domain}/{type}/{concept}(/{reference})*
 ```

 The parameters are placed between **{}**; __*__ indicates ‘0 or multiple times’; **()** indicates a group.

-**Domain**: This part of the URI pattern is formed by the hostname and is possibly preceded by a _subdomain_.
+**Domain**: This part of the URI pattern is formed by the hostname and may be preceded by a _subdomain_.
 The guidelines concerning the management of subdomains are outside the scope of the URI standard but are part of the guidelines for the application of the URI standard.
-Domains must use neutral, organization-independent and timeless terms to cope with changes of names.
+Domains must use neutral, organization-independent and timeless terms to remain persistent.

 **Type**: This term describes the nature of the underlying resource.
 For the _type_, as part of the URI pattern, a classification is proposed with at least the following terms: **id** (_identification_), **doc** (_document_) and **ns** (_namespace_).
 The aim is to make a distinction between the representation on the web and the actual concept or object in the real world.